-Eranthis genus plants are hardy perennials that contain members such as the Winter Aconite and Wolf's Bane.
+Eranthis genus plants are hardy perennials that contain members such as Winter Aconite and Wolf's Bane.

-Eranthis usually flower at the end of winter through to the beginning of spring, and carry cup shaped yellow flowers atop green leafy bracts.
+Eranthis plants usually flower at the end of winter through to the beginning of spring, When in bloom they and carry cup shaped yellow flowers atop green leafy bracts.

-They are low growing plants that like light shade so are ideal for growing under shrubs.
+These are low growing plants.
+As they like light shade they are ideal for growing under shrubs.

 Eranthis hyemalis photograph by anemoneprojectors.